CyberAnode/website-hugoplate/content/english/blog/sourcecodered.md

 ---
 title: "SourceCodeRED"
-image: "/posts/images/sourcecodered.png"
+image: "images/company_logos/sourcecodered.png"
 services:
 - Secure Software Development
 - Penetration Testing
 email:
 twitter:
 linkedin:
 youtube:
 github:
 website: "https://sourcecodered.com"
+address: "16 Nexus Way, Southport, QLD 4213"
+summary: "SourceCodeRED is the next generation of DevSecOps.
+We provide a complete, end-to-end DevSecOps experience for our customers.
+Our team can build modern cloud-enabled web applications, design secure CI/CD pipelines and manage complex application runtimes. "
 ---

-:office: 16 Nexus Way, Southport, QLD 4213

-:flags: Australian owned
-:flags: Private company

 ## Overview

 SourceCodeRED is the next generation of DevSecOps.
 We provide a complete, end-to-end DevSecOps experience for our customers.
 Our team can build modern cloud-enabled web applications, design secure CI/CD pipelines and manage complex application runtimes.